ArpitInnovator/Sih-ai-ml-work/datapipe line/README.md

 # Real-time Air Quality Data Pipeline for Delhi

-A Python data pipeline to fetch live air quality data for Delhi, specifically extracting NO2 (Nitrogen Dioxide) and CO (Carbon Monoxide) concentrations from the World Air Quality Index (WAQI) API.
+A Python data pipeline to fetch live air quality data for Delhi, specifically extracting NO2 (Nitrogen Dioxide) and O3 (Ozone) concentrations from the World Air Quality Index (WAQI) API.

 ## Features

 - ✅ Real-time air quality data fetching for Delhi
-- ✅ Extraction of NO2 and CO concentrations
+- ✅ Extraction of NO2 and O3 (Ozone) concentrations
 - ✅ Support for single fetch or continuous monitoring
+- ✅ **Fetch data for multiple monitoring sites (7 Delhi sites included)**
+- ✅ Fetch data by coordinates (latitude/longitude)
 - ✅ JSON output for data storage
 - ✅ Error handling and validation
 - ✅ Configurable API token management